-The most colossal display of luxury and wealth are diamond auctions.
-Diamonds are anyway the most prized and beautiful natural stone.
-So one can imagine the hype and fanfare about those rare diamonds; peaking in both beauty and price.
+Diamond Auctions are arguably the most colossal display of luxury and wealth.
+After all, diamonds are considered the most prized and beautiful natural stone.
+So one can imagine the hype and fanfare about the rare diamonds; reigning supreme in both beauty and price.

-Most of these expensive diamonds include coloured diamonds, mostly pink and blue.
-There are 1 in a million diamonds who seem to possess this rare streak of colour.
+Most of these costly diamonds include coloured diamonds, mostly red, pink and blue.
+About one in a million diamonds seem to possess these rare streaks of colours.
 Let's take a deeper look at the most expensive diamonds ever sold.

 1) Pink Star